 1. Treat them as a lower risk, lower return asset—similar to bonds.
 When settling on your retirement portfolio’s asset allocation, your income annuities and bonds should be balanced with stocks and other assets that can deliver long-run growth.

 2. Most people shouldn’t allocate more than 30% of their portfolio to income annuities.
 That way, you’ll still have a sizable buffer of assets to support unexpected expenses and to generate growth.

 3. Consider buying income annuities over time, starting 10 to 15 years before retirement.
 Like bonds, the cost of income annuities changes as interest rates change.
 Buying income annuities over time can help you average your cost over interest rate cycles, similar to dollar-cost averaging with mutual funds.

 4. Buy early, but not too early.
 We’ve seen some firms marketing income annuities to individuals in their 20s and 30s as a way to build their own pension.
 At this age, you really need growth and liquidity, which is the opposite of what income annuities offer.
 It’s best to stick with stocks and bonds when you’re far from retirement, and then average into income annuities as you get closer.

-Dennis Ho is a life actuary and chief executive of Saturday Insurance, a digital insurance advisor that helps people shop for income annuities, long-term-care insurance and other insurance products.
-Prior to co-founding Saturday, Dennis spent 20 years in the insurance industry in a variety of actuarial, finance and business roles.
-He can be reached at email@example.com or via LinkedIn.
+Dennis Ho is a life actuary who has spent more than two decades in the insurance industry in a variety of actuarial, finance and business roles.
+He can be reached at firstname.lastname@example.org or via LinkedIn.